 Laboratory Gas Detection

-The laboratory can be a dangerous place.
-From trip hazards, flammable materials and even bio-hazards.
-Furthermore, there are many aspects of risk minimisation that need to be considered to create a workplace that is both safe and compliant with health and safety legislation.
-One particular hazard that is common to many types of laboratory, from the life sciences, to physics research, is the hazards posed by gases.
+Laboratorys can be a dangerous place, there can be all sorts of trip hazards, flammable materials and even bio-hazards.
+There are many aspects of risk minimisation that need to be considered to create a workplace that is both safe and compliant with health and safety legislation.
+One particular hazard that is common to many types of laboratory is the hazards posed by gases.

 These combined risks mean that is very important to be vigilant for gas leaks.
 In a laboratory setting, this will involve the installation and maintenance of appropriate gas monitors to warn of leaks.
 Audible and visual alarms will also be required.
 Multiple alarm types cater for differing user needs.
-For example a hearing impaired occupant may need to rely on visual alarms.
 Networked solutions, sometimes termed addressable systems, allow multiple devices as detectors, audible visual alarms and shutdown interlocks to be efficiently installed on one interlinked cable highway.
 As a result, this minimises cabling costs.
 At the same time these systems provide continuous integrity checks, quickly alerting to any faults which may go hidden on dated analogue type systems.